tobixen/calendar-cli/USER_GUIDE.md

 kal select --todo --uid=1234-5678-9abc delete kal select --todo --category computer-work --start=2022-04-04 --end=2022-05-05 edit --complete ## not supported yet kal select --todo --category computer-work --overdue edit --postpone=5d ## not supported yet

+## See also

+[NEW_CLI.md](NEW_CLI.md) is a longer, but possibly less up-to-date document containing some visions of the new `kal`-command.
+[NEXT_LEVEL.md](NEXT_LEVEL.md) describes some of my visions on what a good calendaring system should be capable of, and does an attempt on mapping this down to the icalendar standard.